mariobox/Hugo-Source/content/book/ikigai.md

 Never, ever, ever get into debt.
 Just don't do it.
 If you have debt (student loans, credit cars, etc), pay them off as soon as you have any cash at all.

-Debt cripples a man's ability to do what he wants with his life.
+<mark>Debt cripples a man's ability to do what he wants with his life</mark>.
 Stay away from it at all costs.

 Train yourself to do arithmetic fast.
 There's more value in being able to add, subtract, divide, and do percents fast than in any other kind of math.